Dragnalith/embedded_window_experiment/LOG.md

   - It works with notepad.exe
 V Fix Resize of main process window
-  - When resizing the main window, you have to manually invalidate the embedded window to trigger a repaint .
+  - When resizing the main window, you have to manually invalidate the embedded window to trigger a repaint V Fix embedded window is scaled according to windows global scale option (high dpi)
+  - Just make sure that `SetProcessDpiAwarenessContext` is consistent between process .
 How do you create a main process child window remaining on top of the embedded window?
 .
+How to make the focus on the main window not being visible (right now the main window title bar became grey when losing focus)
+  - Try WS_CHILD on the embedded window: Does not work .
 How to make child process die when main process die?
-.
-How to make the focus on the main window not being visible (right now the main window title bar became grey when losing focus)
-  - Try WS_CHILD on the embedded window